lyokha/vim-publish-helper/README.md

   You may also want to use script *vimhl_latex_tmpl.sh* shipped with this plugin in order to facilitate this task.
 The script prints to stdout a pandoc template for Latex which is compatible with vimhl.
+Besides Shaded environment it defines Snugshade, Framed and Leftbar environments that correspond to definitions of the same names in Latex package Framed.

   Normally the output has to be redirected to a file in the standard pandoc templates directory.

     ```sh
-  ./vimhl_latex_tmpl.sh > ~/.pandoc/templates/vimhl.latex
+  sh vimhl_latex_tmpl.sh > ~/.pandoc/templates/vimhl.latex
     ```

   Now you can use this template for making standalone TeX or PDF documents